smith3v/dash14/README.md

 - Overlay not updating in OBS:
   - confirm `overlay.output_path`
   - ensure OBS is reading the same file path.
+- Intermission screen not updating:
+  - ensure OBS is pointed at `intermission.html` in the same directory as `overlay.output_path`
+  - verify `overlay.intermission_template_path` exists and is readable.

 ## Security Notes